stark1tty/SedMob/README.md

 ---

 Note: I've created a quick and dirty .apk for testing if this still works as a good free and open source data collection tool for fieldwork.
 Comments and help are welcome.
-The .apk can be found on the release page.
+The .apk can be found on the release page here: https://github.com/stark1tty/SedMob/releases/tag/v1.0.0-alpha

 ---